-Every interaction is virtual right now – business and personal.
-Entrepreneurs are doing online meetings, webinars, pitching, job interviews and lots more.
+How can you make your virtual meetings interesting and interactive?
+Entrepreneurs are doing online meetings, webinars, pitching, job interviews and exploring lots more virtual event ideas.
 You might be hosting one, or running it as an anchor, moderator or speaker.
 The question is – how do you make them a success, and not be tedious or repetitive.
 Get the right tips for virtual meetings that truly engage – and are fun – your audience.

 Go Virtual, but never be impersonal!

 Try these proven tips from business owners and executives to engage clients in online meetings

 Begin by adding a personal touch

 “In virtual meetings with clients or employees, check in with them personally to see how they are doing.
 Especially in these times of social distancing, having a personal connection at the beginning of a meeting can put everyone in a better mood,” says Alina Morros of Fiol Law Group.

 Imani Francies of FreeAdvice.com points out that people are isolated, spending long hours alone, and may even experience anxiety or stress from everything that is going on.

 “Ask how they are coping, and do not accept generic responses like ‘I’m well.
 How are you?’
 Be vulnerable with them about where you are so they will feel comfortable enough to do the same.